briot/ada-traits-containers/docs_src/elements.rst

 controlled types) and never use `realloc` (for types that rely on their address).

-.. index: conts-elements.ads
+.. index: gal-elements.ads
 .. index: element traits

 Instead, this library introduces the concept of *Element Traits*, which are packages that describe the various properties of elements.
-Such a package is defined in :file:`conts-elements.ads`, and provides the following
+Such a package is defined in :file:`gal-elements.ads`, and provides the following
 information:

   ``Element_Type``